The value of professional skills in the workplace

-Why are professional competencies important for employees?
+So, why are professional skills so important for employees?

-The 8 most sought-after professional competencies
+The most sought-after professional competencies

 • Problem solving: Critical thinking and the ability to identify and find effective solutions are essential in any professional environment.